gregology/gregology.github.io/timeline.md

 ### July

-🐣 Became an uncle and loss my position as baby of the family.
-A fair trade for Oliver and later Zander, Zahli, Archie, Sammy, & Charlotte
+🐣 Became an uncle to Oliver O'Connor (and loss my position as baby of the family)

 ### June